xind14/reading-notes/README.md

 # Overview

 This `reading-notes` repository will contain all my notes and assignments for the entirety of the Code Fellows program.
-I've taken 102, and will start 201 on October 23rd, 2023!
+I've taken 102, 201, 301, and 401 in Python.
 This page as well as others will be updated as the program goes on.

 The general layout of my notes will be: